-200 Jalan Petitenget
+200 Jalan Petitenget, Seminyak

-T: 0361 746 3052
+T: (0361) 746 3052

-This is a point and pick affair, starting with which rice you fancy — red, yellow or white — and followed by all the usual Indonesian suspects, such as curries, stir-fries, sate, fritters, noodles and so on — in combinations using fish, squid, prawns, beef and lots of tofu and tempeh.
+Staff will start your ordering process by asking which rice you fancy — red, yellow or white.
+It's refreshing that they ask whether they've piled enough onto your plate -- they want to make sure you're sated, obviously.
+Then you just point at which of the usual suspects you'd like added to your plate, such as curries, stir-fries, sate, fritters, noodles and so on — in combinations using fish, squid, prawns, beef and lots of tofu and tempeh.
 It’s a good, comprehensive selection if you’d like to try a range of dishes in one sitting — and it’s really cheap.

 A selection of desserts is on offer as well, from traditional-style wrapped pancakes through to the less traditional donut with chocolate sprinkles.